Bentleyj/BeyondPhotography/README.md

 ### Day 14

 Today I tackled the Oil painting effect from page 46 and 47.
 I think this one has come off really really well.
 I almost gave uop on it at first because I thought it would be too complicated but instead of giving up I persevered and ended up recreating the effect with my own histogram algorithm.
 My algorithm may not be perfect but I think it's pretty clear.
 Unfortunately at the moment it only works efficiently with a Black and White image.
 I would have to create a much large 3D histogram for all the colors which I think would be extremely inefficient.
 Black and white will have to do for now!

+### Day 15

+Today I tacked a much simpler animation than the day before.
+This involced projecting the polar coordinates of the image directly in to the cartesian plane.
+Instead of converting them correctly you just scale them directly in to the range which gives this weird effect which looks a lot like those images which you put a cylinder in the middle of and see an undistorted image.
+This is why I've called it CylinderProj, however I haven't actually tested it so I might just be dead wrong, but my gut tells me this is what would happen.
+I had a funny learning today which is that the value output by my CartToPol function for Theta is not a value between 0 and 2PI as I would have expected but instead a value between -PI and PI.
+This seems to me to be quite odd and I will need to investigate further to see whether my thinking or my algorithm is incorrect.